 Spec Hub is available with Postman Enterprise plans.

-You can import an existing OpenAPI 3.0 or AsyncAPI 2.0 specification into Postman.
+You can import an existing OpenAPI 3.0 or AsyncAPI 2.0 specification in Spec Hub.
 Import an OpenAPI 3.0 specification as a collection or a specification and collection you can keep in sync.
-Import an AsyncAPI 2.0 specification as a collection or specification.
+Import an AsyncAPI 2.0 specification as a specification in Spec Hub only.

 You can't import a multi-file specification into Spec Hub.
 If you select Import in the sidebar, importing a multi-file specification only gives you the option to import into the API Builder.